JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

 # Getting Started

 ## Supported Configs
 Home Intent currently is designed to run in a docker container running on a Raspberry Pi 3B or 4 (armv7/arm64).
-We also offer a "server" build (amd64).
-Future installation options may be available in the future.
+We also offer an amd64 build.
+This can either be the same machine that runs Home Assistant or a different one.

+For now, knowledge on using and setting up docker is required.
+In the future, different setups for installation will be supported!

 ## Installation
 It is easy to get it started with a `docker-compose.yaml` file that runs Home Intent: